GuillaumeDerval/BAPC2018-website/preliminaries.md

 menu: contest
 ---

-**Note that the registration deadline for the BACP is the 30th of September 2018.
+**Note that the registration deadline for the BAPC is the 30th of September 2018.
 This does not leave you much time to register between the two.
 We thus recommend that you register as soon as possible after the preliminaries.**

 The date of the preliminares will take place on <b>22 September 2018</b>.